Mary Styles Harris

-Dr. Mary Styles Harris, Ph.D. (born June 26, 1949, Nashville, Tennessee) is an American Biologist and Geneticist, president of Harris & Associates in Atlanta, Georgia, and owner of BioTechnical Communications, which produced the award-winning television documentary “To My Sister…A Gift for Life.”
+Mary Styles Harris (born June 26, 1949) is an American biologist and geneticist, president of Harris & Associates in Atlanta, Georgia, and owner of BioTechnical Communications, which produced the television documentary "To My Sister...A Gift for Life."

 Harris's media productions spotlight health issues of African Americans.
 These include campaigning for the need for the early detection of breast cancer, the genetics of sickle-cell anemia and greater understanding of diabetes-related concerns.
 Other topics explored include AIDS, cervical cancer, colon cancer, hypertension and prostate cancer.

 Harris has been an advocate for bridging the gap in transparency in public health education between government officials and scientists so that important health information is made available to the public.

 Early life

 Harris was born in Nashville, Tennessee to George and Margaret Styles, while her father was earning his medical degree from the city's Meharry Medical College.
 Harris mother, Margaret, earned a degree in business administration at Tennessee State University.